Skip to main content

 Both the Part-time MBA and the EMBA are designed for working professionals who wish to pursue an MBA while continuing to work.
 The EMBA is tailored to more experienced working professionals.
 Watch the video for a complete overview of the program differences.
 (Video length: 3.18)

-Part-time MBA vs. Master of Science in Quantitative Management (MSQM)
+Part-time MBA vs. Master's in Management (MiM)

 comprehensive business foundations knowledge (the MBA core) with an emphasis on the data-